beginning of content

 Key facts

-• Heart disease refers to a group of conditions that can affect your heart, including coronary heart disease and heart failure.
+• Heart disease refers to conditions that affect your heart, such as coronary heart disease and heart failure.

-• Understanding your risk of heart disease can help you take steps to reduce it and to protect your heart.
+• Understanding your risk can help you take steps to lower it and to protect your heart.

 What is heart disease?